Analysis | Texas has managed the near-impossible: Its presidential election lawsuit just got worse

 There you go.
 It’s those nasty urban Democrats who stole the election from Trump.
 Fie on them!

 Again, though, this is nonsense.
-If we look at the results in 2016 and 2020 through the lens of urban density (using data from the MIT Election Lab, Edison Research and the Centers for Disease Control and Prevention), we can see how the vote in 2020 compared to 2016 and evaluate if it was a shift in cities that made Biden successful where, four years ago, Clinton wasn’t.
+If we look at the results in 2016 and 2020 through the lens of urban density (using data from the MIT Election Lab, Edison Research and the Centers for Disease Control and Prevention), we can see how the vote in 2020 compared with 2016 and evaluate whether it was a shift in cities that made Biden successful where, four years ago, Clinton wasn’t.

 In short, that’s not what happened.
 If we take all of the counties of each type in each state, tally the vote totals in 2016 and 2020 and compare the margin of victory for Trump or Biden relative to the 2016 outcome, we see that the biggest margin shifts in all four states were in suburban counties.
 We also see that, even in relatively rural counties, the outcome shifted to Biden, matching the scatter graph above.